Skip to section

-- Entry date
+- Start date

-- September, January, April / May
+- September, January, May

 Construction Project Management at Heriot-Watt University is one of the longest-running courses of its kind in the UK, equipping graduates with the theoretical knowledge and practical and technical skills to manage people and projects within the construction industry.

 A range of core modules covering management, procurement and technology-related subjects will give you a foundation in management principles while providing practical skills relevant to professional practice in construction.

 You will also choose an optional module from a range of subjects drawn from our built environment courses, providing you with a broader understanding of built environment issues and an opportunity to tailor your studies to fit your interests and professional needs.

 Online Learning: The fastest this MSc can be completed is in 2½ years.
 The maximum completion timeframe is 8 years.
 On average, most students complete a MSc in 3-4 years.